Universite-Gustave-Eiffel/NoiseModelling/paper/paper.md

 Since 2019 and Directive (EU) 2015/996 [@noauthor_commission_2015], the CNOSSOS-EU emission and propagation method must be used to produce strategic noise maps as described in Directive 2002/49/EC [@noauthor_commission_2002].

-There is software that fully implements the CNOSSOS-EU method, but this is commercial closed-source software.
-Other open-source tools can produce noise maps, such as OpeNoise Map [@arpa_piemonte_openoise_2024] and Code_TYMPAN [@edf_code_tympan], but they either focus on the ISO 9613-2:2024 method or do not fully implement the CNOSSOS-EU model.

 The NoiseModelling library has been developed jointly by Gustave Eiffel University and CNRS in an effort to provide the engineering and scientific communities around the world with a fully free and open-source software to compute and explore noise maps and experiment with the underlying models.

 To date, NoiseModelling has been applied in a variety of research projects and practical scenarios, including, but not limited to:

 - Standard noise maps of the main transport infrastructures [@aumond_strategic_2023].
-- Dynamic noise maps from the coupling with several traffic models such as MATSim, SUMO and Symuvia [@le_bescond_open-source_2021], [@baclet_near-real-time_2023], [@quintero_statistical_2019].
+- Dynamic noise maps from the coupling with several traffic models [@le_bescond_open-source_2021], [@baclet_near-real-time_2023], [@quintero_statistical_2019], such as MATSim [@horni_multi-agent_2016], SUMO [@lopez_microscopic_2018] and SymuVia [@licit_open-symuvia].
 - Sensitivity analysis of various aspects of the CNOSSOS-EU model [@aumond_global_2021].
 - Dynamic noise map from noise sensors with data assimilation methods [@lesieur_data_2021].
 - Noise quantification of specific sources such as sirens [@siliezar_case_2023] or drones [@legriffon_drone_2024]

+Other software that fully implement the CNOSSOS-EU method exist, but to our knowledge they are all commercial and closed-source software.
+Other open-source tools can produce noise maps :

+  - Code_TYMPAN [@edf_code_tympan] is desktop application that focuses on industrial noise and is based on the ISO 9613-2 method.
+It does not handle CNOSSOS-EU sepecifics such as road traffic and rail traffic emissions.
+  - OpeNoise Map [@arpa_piemonte_openoise_2024] is a QGis plugin that only implements a simplified version of the CNOSSOS-EU method, it lacks some parts such as reflexions or ground elevation.

 # Architecture